Sahapat/FinalCGM276_5901292/README.md

 # What is the project about?
-This project is part of the Final project of CGM276 GameImplement(Focus on the Online game).
+This project is part of the Final project from CGM276 GameImplement(Focus on the Online game).
 The requirement is create the game with Node.js.
 I chose the game name is ["MR GUN"](https://play.google.com/store/apps/details?id=com.ketchapp.mrgun) from ketchapp studio to remake it into online game.